-Figure 13.6-1: Cross-Enterprise User Assertion Process Flow
+Figure 13.7-1: Cross-Enterprise User Assertion Process Flow

-In the above flow we are showing more actors than are specified in this profile.
+- In the above flow we are showing more actors than are specified in this profile.
 This is a diagram showing a possible grouping with IHE-EUA (User Authentication Provider), IHE-PWP (User Directory Provider), and a SAML Identity Provider (X-Assertion Provider).
-The User

-3155 Authentication Provider, User Directory Provider and X-Assertion Provider are not profiled here, but rather are shown to give a context to the XUA transactions.

-In this figure the dark lines represent the X-User Assertion transaction.
+The User Authentication Provider, User Directory Provider and X-Assertion Provider are not profiled here, but rather are shown to give a context to the XUA transactions. - In this figure the dark lines represent the X-User Assertion transaction.
 The dashed lines represent other standards based transactions that may be used.
-Web-Services session A and B show an example where one X-User Assertion is used to cover two Web-Services transactions,

-3160 where Web-Services Session C is using a different X-User Assertion.
+Web-Services session A and B show an example where one X-User Assertion is used to cover two Web-Services transactions, where Web-Services Session C is using a different X-User Assertion.
 This may be due to a different user, timeout of the previous X-User Assertion, or some other reason.

+HL7, HEALTH LEVEL SEVEN and CDA are the registered trademarks of Health Level Seven International.

 The security risk assessment for XUA enumerates assets, threats, and mitigations.
-The security risk assessment for the Actors that are grouped (e.g., Registry Stored Query and Retrieve Document Set) with the XUA Actors are out of scope of the XUA profile, please look at those transactions for the Security Considerations.
+The security risk assessment for the Actors that are grouped (e.g., Registry Stored Query and Retrieve Document Set) with the XUA Actors are out of scope of the XUA Profile, please look at those transactions for the Security Considerations.
 The complete risk data are stored and available from IHE.
 The purpose of this risk assessment is to notify vendors and healthcare providers of some of the risks that they are advised to consider in implementing XUA Actors.
-For general IHE risks and threats, please see ITI TF-1: Appendix L. The vendor is also advised that many

-3170 risks cannot be mitigated by the IHE profile and instead responsibility for mitigation is transferred to the vendor, and occasionally to the affinity domains, individual enterprises and implementers.
+For general IHE risks and threats, please see ITI TF-1: Appendix L. The vendor is also advised that many risks cannot be mitigated by the IHE profile and instead responsibility for mitigation is transferred to the vendor, and occasionally to the affinity domains, individual enterprises and implementers.
 In these instances, IHE fulfills its responsibility to notify affected parties through the use of the following sections.

-3175 14 Patient Administration Management (PAM) Integration Profile
+14 Patient Administration Management (PAM)